 Research skills are critical components of academic success.
 To ensure that Kent students have the opportunity to thrive on their courses, the University has dedicated team of subject-specific liaison librarians to help students hone and apply project and research management skills.

-“I support students in their academic journeys by helping them to navigate, discover and use the resources,” says Katie Edwards, the liaison librarian for Architecture and Design.
+“I support students in their academic journeys by helping them to navigate, discover and use the resources,” says Katie Edwards, the liaison librarian for literature.
 “I help to develop confidence in finding information, thinking critically about research and evaluating sources to expose new perspectives and voices.”
 These techniques are crucial at university and are especially important for employers after graduation.

 When you start your degree, searching for books, articles and other sources to support your work can seem like a daunting task.
 But through training sessions and one to one consultations, Kent students can call on Katie’s expertise if they need help with locating primary or secondary material for their projects.
 The help offered by the liaison librarians complements well the subject knowledge and guidance that students receive from their lecturers.